nus-cs2103-AY2122S1/ip/docs/README.md

 _________

 ### Marking a task as done
-Marks the task at a specified index as done. `list` to get the list of tasks and indicies.
+Marks the task at a specified index as done.
+Use the command `list` to get the list of tasks and indicies.
 The usage is `done [task index].`

 Example: `done 1` marks the task at index 1 as done.